etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 Another interesting phenomena I encountered while reviewing Python code can probably be attributed to Python's low entry barrier for newcomers.
-Programmers switching over from other languages bring along customs and idioms they are used to with their mother language.
+Programmers switching over from other languages bring along customs and idioms they are used to at their mother tongue.
 I could frequently tell former Java, Perl or bash programmer from their Python code.
 As much as I admire other technologies and expertise, I believe it is most efficient and enjoyable to code in harmony with the language rather than stretching it beyond its intended design.

-In this blog post I'll focus on summarizing my experience in authoring and reviewing Python code from both psychological and technical perspectives.
-My ultimate goal is to strike a balance between code reviews being enjoyable and technically fruitful.
+In this blog post I'll focus on my personal experience in authoring and reviewing Python code from both psychological and technical perspectives.
+Keeping in mind my ultimate goal of striking a balance between code reviews being enjoyable and technically fruitful.

 Why we review code
 ------------------